tamascsaba/jsconf-2024-presentation/slides/slides.md

 ---
 <!-- _class: invert -->
-## Did you know how it is possible to estimate your maximum performance with JavaScript
+## Did you know how it is possible to estimate your maximum performance with JavaScript?
 ```javascript
 const weight = 100; // Used weight in kg
 const reps = 5; // Repetitions